daveluma/Emboss-Demo/README.md

 # Embossed
-3rd person game - demo to get me familiar with Unreal Engine
+3rd person game - demo to help me get back to speed with Unreal